-Comment: All local streets in the subdivision are proposed to be paved to a 32 foot width, which is consistent with local street standards.
+Comment: Windmill Drive and Hampton Drive are proposed to be paved to a 32 foot width, which is consistent with local street standards.
+Boulder Run Court is proposed to be 28 feet in paved width.
 The proposed paving is narrow enough to inhibit use by non-local traffic.
 No extra traffic-calming designs are warranted.
 No crosswalks will occur within the proposed subdivision.